toadjaune/git-branch-wise-session/README.md

 An Extension to keep Tabs for each Git branch.

+**NB : With the resolution of https://github.com/microsoft/vscode/issues/35307 and the [Vscode 1.89 release](https://code.visualstudio.com/updates/v1_89#_saverestore-open-editors-when-switching-branches), vscode now has native support for keeping open editors synced with the current git branch**

 ## See It in Action

 ### Save and Restore Tabs on Git Branch Basis